kubernetes-sigs/gateway-api/docs-src/devguide.md

 Issues labeled `good first issue` and `help wanted` are especially good for a first contribution.

+## Release cadence

+During the development phase, we expect to release on a monthly cadence.
+We are explicitly decoupling ourselves from the Kubernetes API versioning cycle to give us more flexibility to evolve the specification.
+As the specification solidifies, we will slow down our release cycle.

+General target timeline:

+* 1H 2020: Monthly release cycle, with first release targeted for January 31
+* 2H 2020: Slower release cycle

 ## Building the code

 The project uses `make` to drive the build.
 You can kick off an overall build